 Are Electric Scooters Legal?

 Electric scooters, or e-scooters, are an up-and-coming mode of transport, but there’s a lot of uncertainty around when and where they can legally be used.
-With government-backed rental trials taking place across the country, we thought it was a good time to recap the rules as they stand right now.
+With government-backed rental trials taking place across the country, it seems a good time to recap the rules as they stand right now.

 Are electric scooters legal in the UK?